FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/charity-fundraising-events/1979-02-25-charity-all-star-variety-show.md

 subtitle: Theatre Royal, Drury Lane, London
 description: Theatre Royal, Drury Lane, London.
 Starring Lena Zavaroni
 post_description: Show held to mark "International Year of the Child", and to raise money for several charities.
-categories: [Theatre, Theatre-Royal, Drury-Lane, Fundraising, OnThisDay25February]
+categories: [Theatres, Theatre-Royal, Drury-Lane, Fundraising, OnThisDay25February]
 ---

 Show held to mark &quot;International Year of the Child&quot;, and to raise money for several charities.